Cepave/CepaveJobs/README.md

 - Solve configuration management, authentication, and scaling problems.
 - Operate and improve monitoring clusters, including patching to fix bugs.
-- Collaborate with the others to deliver monitoring solutions.
+- Collaborate with others to deliver monitoring solutions.
 - The role will be responsible for developing and maintain cloud computing services.
-- Be responsible for the workflow of continue integration.
+- Be responsible for the workflow of continuous integration.
-- Continually evaluate release processes and tools to find areas for improvement.
+- Evaluate release processes and tools for continual improvement.
-- Contribute to the release and change management process by collaborating with the developers and Operations.
+- Contribute to the release and change of the management process with developers and Operations.

 **基本要求**：